mzanoni/Balto/README.md

                     .AddFromAssemblyOfThis<Startup>()));
 ```

-This will register the following in the ServiceCollection:
+This will register the following default convention implementation in the ServiceCollection:

 ```csharp
 public interface IPing